-See an Example: In this 3d flower granny square, the granny square itself is crocheted flat.
-Then I used surface crochet slip stitches to build an additional layer on top of the square, forming the flower petals.
+- See an example: In this 3d flower granny square, the granny square itself is crocheted flat.
+Then surface crochet slip stitches were used to build an additional layer on top of the square, forming the flower petals.

 02 of 05

-For this project, I decided I wanted to outline each stripe with two layers of surface crochet slip stitches.
-The result is shown in the right hand photo.
+For this project, we decided we wanted to outline each stripe with two layers of surface crochet slip stitches.
+The result is shown in the right-hand photo.
 The lower layer of slip stitches is crocheted with worsted weight kitchen cotton yarn in a light blue color; this layer was crocheted first.
 The upper layer of surface crochet is crocheted in dark blue embroidery floss afterward.Continue to 3 of 5 below.

 03 of 05

-The awkwardness comes in, for one thing, because it's difficult to keep track of what's happening on both the front and back of the fabric at once.
+The awkwardness comes in because it's difficult to keep track of what's happening on both the front and back of the fabric at once.
 Don't let that discourage you; like anything else with crochet, once you get the hang of it, it's a piece of cake.
 It just takes practice to get there.

 Here's how to work the surface crochet slip stitches as shown.

-Top right photo: Hook your yarn and pull up a loop.
-When I do this, I have the front of the project facing me.
-So you can see what's going on, this photo is taken from an odd angle that I wouldn't actually use when crocheting.
-I usually do turn the work over and look at the back every so often to make sure nothing strange is happening back there.
+- Top right photo: Hook your yarn and pull up a loop.
+When we do this, we have the front of the project facing me.
+So you can see what's going on, this photo is taken from an odd angle that we wouldn't actually use when crocheting.
+We usually do turn the work over and look at the back every so often to make sure nothing strange is happening back there.

 04 of 05